Table of Contents

 What Are the Different Types of Eyeglasses?

-There are different types of lenses for eyeglasses.
+There are different types of lenses for eyeglasses available in 2021.
 The best type depends on personal preference and the vision problems a person has.
 The three primary lens types include:

 - High index.
 These lenses use a thinner material to correct vision.
 This can make eyeglasses more comfortable since they will be lighter.